 We are very fortunate each season to be able to employ some of the best river guides you will find anywhere in the world.
 Canoe Safaris is the only company to employ "full time" guides - they are trained professionals and their experience and knowledge can make a huge difference to your enjoyment and safety on a trip.
 All guides are trained in First Aid/CPR, and most also have qualifications in Swiftwater Rescue, Risk Management, Weather reading, and many are qualified Raft guides.

 They are also great cooks and entertainers.

-Canoe Safaris has over 25 years experience on our rivers - we are passionate river paddlers and we enjoy sharing this passion, along with the best river and camping equipment with our customers.
+Canoe Safaris has over 30 years experience on the Whanganui and Rangitikei Rivers - we are passionate river paddlers and we enjoy sharing this passion, along with the best river and camping equipment with our customers.

 Greg loves all things canoeing and is very excited to be joining the Canoe Safaris team.
 He has guided whitewater canoe trips in Canada for a number of years, and this will be his first year guiding with Canoe Safaris.
 Greg also loves cooking, photography, and skipping rocks.

 Yes that's his name!
 Phil started working here in 2013 after three years guiding in Canada and many more before that in Australia.
 He loves it so much that along with his partner Kirsty he has bought the company.
 You will see Phil guiding early and late season trips, driving the buses around and helping to organise and plan trips.
 If you stop by for a chat or to check in for a trip, Phil (and Kirsty) will make sure you have everything you need for a comfortable and fantastic experience on the Whanganui or Rangitikei rivers.